zammad/zammad-admin-documentation/integrations/exchange.rst

 To configure Exchange-Integration, simply go to the Admin-Settings -> System -> Integrations -> Exchange.
 Press "change" and follow the wizard for adding the needed Exchange-Information to Zammad.
 On the last two step Zammad will ask you for the address book(s) and your wanted Attribute-Mapping.
-By default, Zammad only Maps E-Mail-Address, First- and Lastname.
+By default, Zammad only Maps email address, First- and Lastname.
 Technically you can map any Exchange object to a Zammad User-Object (this also works for Custom Objects!).

 .. note:: Please refrain from syncing all addresses, as the results may not be what you expect (Exchange collects huge amounts of addresses).